 P-CEP Peer Leadership Program - Apply Now!

-Are you someone with disability living in QLD, NSW, SA or WA?
+Are you someone with disability living in QLD, NSW, ACT, SA or WA?

 Become a leader in the Person-Centred Peer Emergency Preparedness (P-CEP) Peer Leadership Program

 The P-CEP Peer Leadership Program, developed by QDN and the University of Sydney, supports learning in Person-Centred Emergency Preparedness (P-CEP) and Peer Leadership.